 - More than 1,387 mountain crew have been certified in First Aid and 84 porters and guides have been trained as First Aid Instructors and have gone on to conduct First Aid Certification courses for additional porters and mountain crew.

 - Porters may eat 1 or 2 meals per day on a climb.
-The Partner companies are committed to providing 3 meals per day.
-315,000 more meals were provided to Partner companies’ porters above the norm.
+The Partner companies are committed to providing 3 meals per day with good portion quantity reported on 99% of the climbs.

 All legally licensed climbing companies are welcome to join the Partner for Responsible Travel Program.
 By choosing to climb with a Partner company, you can rest assured that your porters are taken care of well.